 Land Records in Parke and Vigo Counties, Indiana

-I recently copied pages from the book Families of Vigo Co., Indiana and in it are land maps showing land owned by Jacob, Henry, and Isaac Hatfield in the 1830s.
+The book Families of Vigo Co., Indiana have land maps showing land owned by Jacob, Henry, and Isaac Hatfield in the 1830s.
 Jacob owned the land where the Terre Haute airport currently lies.

 I WOULD LIKE TO CORRESPOND WITH ANYONE WHO IS DESCENDED FROM THIS LINE OF HATFIELDS — Andrew HATFIELD & wife Mary MANN; Jacob HATFIELD and wives Nancy ? or Elizabeth EVERSOLE; William HATFIELD & wife Christiana BUTCHER.
 Please email me at Hatwelle@aol.com.